Gatekeepers used to be everywhere.

 Crowdfunding is the process of funding a venture or project by raising small amounts of money from a large number of people.

-The practice is often used by inventors, entrepreneurs, musicians, filmmakers, artists, and charities.
+Crowdfunding for startups is a common practice, and it’s also often used by inventors, entrepreneurs, musicians, filmmakers, artists, and charities.

 It began in 1997 when British rock band Marillion challenged the status quo.